sandra-calvo/assistant-simple/README.md

     npm install
     ```

-1. Run the application
+2. Run the application

     ```
     npm start
     ```

-1. View the application in a browser at `localhost:3000`
+3. View the application in a browser at `localhost:3000`

+Make sure you modified the .env file with your own credentials.

 ## Deploying to IBM Cloud as a Cloud Foundry Application